-The idea of this approach is that it allows adapting easily the model to a wider range of domains as long as proper training data is available.
-Our experiments, therefore, focus on testing the algorithm in different domains, namely Latin text documents, palm leaf scripts, Persian documents, and music scores.
-We also compare our approach against other classical and state-of-the-art algorithms for binarization, showing that this approach leads to a significant improvement.
+Our experiments focus on testing this strategy in different document types, namely Latin text documents, palm leaf scripts, Persian documents, and music scores.
+We also compare the approach against other classical and state-of-the-art algorithms for binarization, showing that this approach leads to a significant improvement.

-The remainder of the paper is structured as follows: related works to document image binarization are introduced in Section~\ref{sec:background}; the novel binarization framework based on convolutional models is described in Section~\ref{sec:method}; the experiments are presented in Section~\ref{sec:experiments}, including model configuration, training strategies, and comparison with existing techniques; and finally, the current work concludes in Section~\ref{sec:conclusions}.
+The remainder of the paper is structured as follows: related works to document image binarization are introduced in Section~\ref{sec:background}; the image-to-image binarization framework based on convolutional models is described in Section~\ref{sec:method}; the experiments are presented in Section~\ref{sec:experiments}, including model configuration, training strategies, comparison with existing techniques, and cross-document adaptation; and finally, the current work concludes in Section~\ref{sec:conclusions}.